brainpy/BrainPy/brainpy/state/README.md

 State-based programming offers an alternative paradigm for defining and managing neural models, emphasizing explicit state management and transformations for building complex brain dynamics systems.

+`brainpy.state` is the recommended starting point for new `State`-based, differentiable models; the classic `DynamicalSystem`-based `brainpy` API (`brainpy.dyn`, `brainpy.math`, `brainpy.integrators`) is unchanged and fully supported.
+The two paradigms coexist — see the [relationship declaration](https://brainx.chaobrain.com/brainpy-state/project/relationship.html) for how they relate.

 ## Features

 - **Explicit State Management**: Clear separation between model state and computation logic